2025 VA Disability Rates: What 100% Pays & How to Qualify

 Do 100% disabled veterans pay the VA funding fee?

-No. Veterans with a service-connected disability rating of 10% or higher are exempt from the funding fee, saving thousands in upfront costs.
+No. Veterans with a 10% or higher disability rating are exempt from the VA funding fee, saving thousands when purchasing a home.

 Final Thoughts